A Time in History (November 17 – 23)

 November 21

 FR.
 MICHAEL DUFFY was born at Johnstown, County Meath, Ireland on November 28 1931.
 He followed his brother Fergus into the Columbans and was ordained December 21, 1956.
 The Superior General sent him to Antigonish, Nova Scotia to study cooperatives and to Denver for journalism, while waiting for a visa to Burma.
 Since the visa was refused, Fr.
 Michael did promotion in Westminster and San Francisco, California and taught in Milton and Silver Creek, USA.
 Assigned to the Philippines in 1966, he worked in San Narciso, San Antonio, San Felipe, Poonbato and Botolan.
 His perfectionism and gentle, punning sense of humor helped as District Superior in Zambales in 1980, in the formation programme in Cebu City and Quezon City and while struggling for Justice and Peace in Tondo, Manila.
 Fr.
 Michael was appointed to Britain in 1989 where he did mission education, was lay mission coordinator and vice-director.
 In 2003, he was transferred to Ireland.
 Even in retirement he enriched the community with Lectio Divina and bridge.
 Fr.
 Michael died in Our Lady’s Infirmary, Navan, Ireland on November 21, 2016.
-He is buried in Dalgan
+He is buried in Dalgan.

 FR.
 JAMES MULROY was from Swinford, County Mayo, Ireland where he was born in 1923.
 He died in Manila on November 21, 1965.
 Fr.
 Jim did his secondary studies at St. Nathy’s College, Ballaghaderreen, Ireland before entering Dalgan in 1941.
 He was ordained priest there in 1947 and appointed to the Philippines.
 At the time of his death he was chaplain at Far Eastern University, Manila.
 He had a bad heart condition for some years.
 Fr.
 Jim was buried at Iligan City, where he had worked after his arrival in the Philippines.
 Later he was re-interred in Cagayan de Oro.